How to DP-fy Your Data: A Practical Guide to Generating Synthetic Data With Differential Privacy: DP Synthetic Data in Federated Learning

 \subsection{Differential Privacy in Federated Learning}

-Combining FL with DP provides robust privacy protection by leveraging both data minimization and formal anonymization guarantees~\citep{bonawitz2022federated}.
+Combining FL with DP provides robust privacy protection by leveraging both data minimization and formal anonymization guarantees~\cite{bonawitz2022federated}.
 In the distributed paradigm of FL, a key consideration of DP is whether the server is trusted. \textbf{Central DP} is defined on the global learning process and the entire collection of decentralized data.
 For example, training an ML model or creating a DP synthetic data using the information about all the data from the clients without explicitly storing and pooling all clients data on the server.
 The server is trusted and can access intermediate results (e.g., aggregated but not noised model updates) in addition to the released results with DP guarantees (e.g., all model checkpoints $\{y^t\}$). \textbf{Local DP} is defined on each client's local data and learning process (e.g. each client trains and shares their own ML model or creates and shares a DP synthetic version of their own data).
 The server does not need to be trusted as the client updates have effective DP guarantees before aggregation.
-While local DP has the advantage of not requiring a trusted server, it struggles to maintain usable model (or data) utility \citep{kairouz2021advances}.
+While local DP has the advantage of not requiring a trusted server, it struggles to maintain usable model (or data) utility \cite{kairouz2021advances}.
 Enhancing the FL system to reduce necessary trust on server with strong privacy-utility trade-off is an active area of research, exploring among other ideas aggregation in trusted execution environments (TEEs) \citep{daly2024federated}.
-In practice, a central DP guarantee is reported, and Figure \ref{fig:dpfl} illustrates how a central DP FL algorithm is deployed in cross-device FL; with TEEs, strong DP guarantees can be achieved without fully trusting the server~\citep{daly2024federated}.
+In practice, a central DP guarantee is reported, and Figure \ref{fig:dpfl} illustrates how a central DP FL algorithm is deployed in cross-device FL.
+As we will discuss next in Section \ref{sec:distributed-trust}, achieving these central guarantees without fully trusting the server is an active area of innovation, relying on secure aggregation and TEEs~\citep{daly2024federated}.